vigneshmaneesh/Cybersecurity-Portfolio/README.md

 # Cybersecurity Research Portfolio

-This repository showcases selected research projects I completed during my Pre-Masters Programme at the University of Strathclyde.
+This repository showcases research projects I wrote during my time at the University of Strathclyde.
 These works highlight my interest in cybersecurity, IT governance, and the impact of cyber incidents on organisations.

 ---